tatemunnich/crossword/README.md

 # Crossword Builder

-## Created by Team TSA, Spencer McNall and Tate Munnich
+## Created by Spencer McNall and Tate Munnich

+Want to see the finished project online?
+[Here](https://tatemunnich.github.io/crossword/) it is!

 ### How to Install Locally